-The Confluence Project is an ambitious experiment in creative place-making that demonstrates an in-depth model for bringing arts, youth, community groups, regional planners and educational institutions to the civic dialogue table to take an interdisciplinary approach to the study of watersheds.
+The Confluence Project was an ambitious experiment in creative place-making that demonstrated an in-depth model for bringing arts, youth, community groups, regional planners and educational institutions to the civic dialogue table to take an interdisciplinary approach to the study of our rivers, our land and our watersheds.

-The Confluence Project links Vermont Performance Lab’s artist residency program with the community development work of the Windham Regional Commission.
-Through public programs and integrated art-science residencies and curriculum, The Confluence Project will support our local schools, build understanding of our local watersheds, and foster a new model for civic engagement and help create a deeper engagement around environmental and social issues in our community.
+The Confluence Project linked Vermont Performance Lab’s artist residency program with the community development work of the Windham Regional Commission.
+Through public programs and integrated art-science residencies and curriculum, The Confluence Project supported three local schools, built understanding of our local watersheds, and fostered a new model for civic engagement and helped create deeper engagement around environmental and social issues in our community.

-Vermont Performance Lab and the Windham Regional Commission are pleased to collaborate with many community partners to make these programs and integrated arts-science residencies possible: the Bonnyvale Environmental Education Center, Brattleboro Museum & Art Center, Connecticut River Conservancy, the Green River Watershed Alliance, Marlboro College, River Gallery School, the Vermont River Conservancy and three Windham County schools: Guilford Central School, Hilltop Montessori School and Marlboro Elementary School.
+Vermont Performance Lab and the Windham Regional Commission were pleased to collaborate with three Windham County schools: Guilford Central School, Hilltop Montessori School and Marlboro Elementary School and so many community partners to make the programs and integrated arts-science residencies possible: the Bonnyvale Environmental Education Center, the Brattleboro Planning Department, Brattleboro Museum & Art Center, Connecticut River Conservancy, the Green River Watershed Alliance, River Gallery School, the Vermont River Conservancy.